 Be consistent in your marking.
 External moderation is designed to be able to make adjustments to consistently harsh or generous marking.
 If you are unsure which mark to give, err on the side of generosity.

 Untuk Kartu Permainan Satu, Dua, Tiga.
-Lakonan A
+Lakonan A.

-Calon: anda Guru: pekerja di sebuah kedai hadiah
+Calon: anda Guru: Penyambut Tetamu Kelab Gimnastik